Libby Limon BSc NT mBANT / 10 Feb 2015

-However despite it being so vital to our health, approximately 60-90% of the UK population is deficient, dependent on where the lower threshold sits.
+However, despite it being so vital to our health, approximately 60-90% of the UK population is deficient, dependent on where the lower threshold sits.
 It has recently been increased from 50 nmol/L to 70nmol/L, and may well be increased again as more evidence emerges to support the role of Vitamin D.

 You can eat vitamin D from food sources such as:

 The type that is produced by the body is D3 (Cholecalciferol), which is a much more usable form than the plant form D2, often found in poor quality supplements or plant food sources.
-For this reason too, I recommend to the majority of my clients a supplement of D3, especially during the winter but all year round if you are dark skinned (you need more exposure) or fair skinned (you cannot expose too much as you burn), overweight, work indoors, pregnant or breastfeeding.
+For this reason too, I recommend to the majority of my clients to supplement with D3, especially during the winter but all year round if you are dark skinned (you need more exposure) or fair skinned (you cannot expose too much as you burn), overweight, work indoors, pregnant or breastfeeding.

 Take your vitamin D3 supplement with a meal that contains healthy fats such as olive oil, avocados, coconut oil, oily fish, etc. as vitamin D is fat soluble molecule meaning you need fat to enable absorption.